burzum/cakephp-file-storage/docs/Documentation/Getting-a-File-Path-and-URL.md

 // Load the helper
 $this->loadHelper('Burzum/FileStorage.Storage', [
 	'pathBuilder' => 'Base',
-	//The builder options must match the options and builder class that were used to store the file.
+	// The builder options must match the options and builder class that were used to store the file!
 	'pathBuilderOptions' => [
 		'modelFolder' => true,
 	]